dimitri-nicolo/calico/networking/multiple-networks.md

 ### Value

 By default, you can configure only one CNI (network and pod interface) in a cluster.
-But many deployments require multiple networks for sending different types of data (for example, one that is faster or more secure). {{site.prodname}} supports configuring additional {{site.prodname}} networks and interfaces in your pods using the Multus-CNI plugin.
+But many deployments require multiple networks (for example, one that is faster or more secure) for sending different types of data. {{site.prodname}} supports configuring additional {{site.prodname}} networks and interfaces in your pods using the Multus-CNI plugin.
 You can then use {{site.prodname}} tiered policy and other features to enforce security on all of your workload traffic.

 ### Features